Vineyards, hazelnut groves and the Riviera

 The first three walks lead my dad, brother and I from Alba to Monforte, Bossolasco to Millesimo.
-The first days are characterised by the Langhe gourmet region.
+The first days are characterised by the Langhe Monferrato Roero gourmet region.
 Vineyards, romantic places and hazelnut groves mark the daily hilly paths.
 In the distance you can see the famous wine villages nestling idyllically on the hills.
 The places are perfect for walking and you can try culinary highlights during rest stops.
-In Barolo I find a wine festival with many market stalls, and in La Morra a view from the balcony of the Langhe across the entire region is essential.

 Accommodation and hotels with Italian charm

 The mix makes it!
 Small, idyllic places some nights and sophisticated beach towns on others.
 After a long hike a quiet place to stay can be very convenient – you can relax and don’t feel like you need to visit sights for hours on end.
-So you need only stroll through stone-walled streets from the hotel to one of the surrounding restaurants.
-On other days, people look forward to more restaurants, shopping, lively promenades and lots of sights.
+So you only need to stroll through stone-walled streets from the hotel to one of the surrounding restaurants.
+On other days, people look forward to more lively evenings, restaurants, shopping, bustling promenades and lots of wonderful sights.
 The hotels on my hiking trip in Italy are without exception very centrally located and personally managed.
-We feel very welcome.
+We feel very welcome during our entire holiday.

 Il culinario – the best what the region has to offer